tasmota/docs/docs/Berry.md

 Tasmota Function|Parameters and details
 :---|:---
 persist.save<a class="cmnd" id="persist_save"></a>|`()`<br>triggers saving to file system.
-It is called automatically before a restart but you might want to call it yourself to prevent losing data in case of power loss or crash.
-You can call `persist.save()` often, it will actually save to flash only if there were changes since last load/save. persist.has<a class="cmnd" id="persist_has"></a>|`(param:string) -> bool`<br>returns true or false if the key exists persist.remove<a class="cmnd" id="persist_remove"></a>|`(param:string) -> bool`<br>removes a key or ignores if key doesn't exist persist.find<a class="cmnd" id="persist_find"></a>|`my_param:string [, "default value"] -> string | bool`<br>returns the value for a key, or nil or the default value.
+It is called automatically before a restart but you might want to call it yourself to prevent losing data in case of power loss or crash. `persist.save()` writes to flash, so be careful of not calling it too often, or it will cause wearing of flash and reduce its lifetime. persist.has<a class="cmnd" id="persist_has"></a>|`(param:string) -> bool`<br>returns true or false if the key exists persist.remove<a class="cmnd" id="persist_remove"></a>|`(param:string) -> bool`<br>removes a key or ignores if key doesn't exist persist.find<a class="cmnd" id="persist_find"></a>|`my_param:string [, "default value"] -> string | bool`<br>returns the value for a key, or nil or the default value.
 Similar to `map.find`